kandashi/Custom-Token-Animations/README.md

 - Apply as Equipment: Will now match rotate around the center point of the token to match the token image

-Too see the macro list, refer to the API.md
+To see the macro list, refer to the API.md